Skip to main content

 Anthropic’s Claude controls robot dog, prompting researcher safety concerns

-“Project Fetch demonstrates that LLMs can now instruct robots on tasks,” one expert noted, underscoring how quickly the gap between text generation and physical action is closing.
-The concern isn’t just about a dog‑like robot obeying a prompt; it’s about what the model actually decides when it translates language into motion.
-As the community wrestles with these implications, the focus shifts to the specifics of the model’s decision‑making—how it picks the right procedures, which calls it makes to external services, and whether any deeper reasoning is involved.
+“Project Fetch demonstrates that LLMs can now instruct robots on tasks,” one expert pointed out, noting how fast the gap between text generation and real-world action seems to be shrinking.
+The worry isn’t merely that a dog-like robot obeys a prompt; it’s about what the model actually decides when it turns words into motion.
+As the community debates these points, the conversation is moving toward the nitty-gritty of the model’s decision-making, how it chooses the right steps, which external services it calls, and whether any deeper reasoning is at play.

 "For example, whether it was identifying correct algorithms, choosing API calls, or something else more substantive."
 Some researchers warn that using AI to interact with robots increases the potential for misuse and mishap.
 "Project Fetch demonstrates that LLMs can now instruct robots on tasks," says George Pappas, a computer scientist at the University of Pennsylvania who studies these risks.
 Pappas notes, however, that today's AI models need to access other programs for tasks like sensing and navigation in order to take physical action.